-This deposit type consists of multiple concordant layers that contain 25 to 50% sillimanite in graphitegarnet-sillimanite schist, biotite-garnet-sillimanite schist and plagioclase-cordierite-sillimanite schist and gneiss, and lesser garnet schist, phosphorus marble, and other lithologies.
+This deposit type consists of multiple concordant layers that contain 25 to 50% sillimanite in graphite-garnet-sillimanite schist, biotite-garnet-sillimanite schist, and plagioclase-cordierite-sillimanite schist and gneiss, and lesser garnet schist, phosphorus marble, and other lithologies.
 Major ore mineral is sillimanite, and accessory minerals are quartz, garnet, biotite, cordierite, K-feldspar, graphite, pyrite, pyrrhotite, tourmaline, phlogopite, and others.
-Protolith is highaluminum argillaceous sedimentary rock that formed in near-shore tidal flats and lagoons.
+Protolith is high-aluminum argillaceous sedimentary rock that formed in near-shore tidal flats and lagoons.
 Metamorphic grade ranges from amphibolite to granulite facies metamorphism with intense folding.
-Deposit type usually spatially associated with metamorphic graphite deposits.
+The deposit type is usually spatially associated with metamorphic graphite deposits.
 An example of the deposit type is at Sandaogou, Heilongjiang Province, China.